Tips Bulletin

 Types of Composting – Vermicomposting

 Vermicomposting uses redworms to assist in the composting process.
-A pound of these specialized worms processes half a pound of organic material daily, yet their bin takes up very little space.
-Setting up a worm bin requires some effort, yet once established, works well with little maintenance.
+A pound of these specialized red worms for composting processes half a pound of organic material daily, yet their bin takes up very little space.
+Setting up a worm bin requires some effort, yet once established, it works well with little maintenance.

 Begin filling your container with the soil, cow manure compost, and dry leaves; aim for about a quarter to a half full.
 Set out a thin layer of organic waste such as kitchen scraps and cover it with a fine layer of soil.
 Use care when you put food waste in your compost as all scraps are not compostable.